 Marchand Institute for Minimally Invasive Surgery and Steward Health Mountain Vista Medical Center Affiliated Fellowship Program in Minimally Invasive and Robotic Gynecologic Surgery

-The Marchand Institute for Minimally Invasive Surgery has secured an affiliation agreement with Steward Hospital’s Mountain Vista Medical Center for the purposes of creating a fellowship program in Minimally Invasive and Robotic Gynecologic Surgery.
-We plan to open the program to perspective applicants in 2019.
+The Marchand Institute for Minimally Invasive Surgery maintains full accreditation through SLS for our fellowship program in Minimally Invasive and Robotic Gynecologic Surgery.
+Applications are encouraged prior to February 1st.
 The program will incorporate teaching in both laparoscopic and robotic techniques in minimally invasive gynecologic surgery, but will focus specifically on ultra-minimally invasive and single port laparoscopic techniques.
 For more information see our page in the SLS website at: http://sls.org/fellowship-in-minimally-invasive-and-robotic-gynecologic-surgery-fmigs/

 1.)
 Applicants must be board certified or board eligible OBGYN physicians, able to be licensed in the state of Arizona with an unrestricted license, and able to obtain hospital privileges at our affiliated hospital system.